pdoehle/swc-notes/unix_shell.md

 $ ls
 ```

-- Remove is not like the recycle bin, it's permanant, so be careful!
+- Remove is not like the recycle bin, it's permanent, so be careful!

 - Let's move up a directory and recreate the file.